Screenshots may differ slightly depending on software version.

 Now you can see one high ridge (1) where desirability can be maintained at a maximum level over a range of compositions.
 Another high point (2) can be achieved, but it requires sharp control of the composition.
 The other peak (3) is less desirable (lower).

-Design-Expert defaults short of maximum resolution.
 Try smoothing out the 3D desirability surface via a right-click over the graph, selecting Graph Preferences and then on the Surface Graphs section changing the Graph resolution to Very High.
 Press OK for the new graph preferences.
 Then go back and re-set things to the Default.

-If you have prior knowledge of the variation in your component amounts, this information can be fed into Design-Expert.
+If you have prior knowledge of the variation in your component amounts, this information can be fed into Stat-Ease.
 Then you can generate propagation of error (POE) plots showing how that error transmits to the response.
 Look for compositions that minimize transmitted variation, thus creating a formula that’s robust to slight variations in the measured amounts.

 Start by clicking the Design node on the left side of the screen to get back to the design layout.
 Select Column Info from the Design Toolbar.